extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 - Your script can be self‑bootstrapping (imperative DOM mount) or export a default mount function; the wrapper adapts to common patterns across frameworks.
 - The wrapper provides an isolated host element inside a `ShadowRoot` so styles and markup are sandboxed from the host page.
 - HMR performs safe cleanup between updates to prevent duplicate mounts.
+- Default export contract:
+  - Preferred: export a callable default function returning an optional cleanup.
+  - Back‑compat: missing default export is tolerated in dev with a warning, but will be required in v3.
+  - Returning a cleanup function is respected for back‑compat, but the wrapper provides its own unmount; returning cleanup is discouraged.
+  - Side‑effect only defaults are supported; the wrapper detects and removes created nodes on unmount/HMR.

 ### CSP considerations